Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 # Contributing To the Codebase:

 Contributions are welcome!
 Please fork this repository, and create a feature branch: git checkout -b feature/your-idea .
 Then add your changes, fixes, or new features to the project under this branch, and then commit the changes with a clear description.
-Afterwards, open a Pull Request describing the changes/fixes and the rationale behind them.
+Afterwards, open a Pull Request describing the changes and fixes, along with the rationale behind them.

 # Acknowledgments: